The World Is Not Enough (song)

 "The World Is Not Enough" is the theme song for the 1999 James Bond film The World Is Not Enough, performed by American rock band Garbage.
 The song was written by composer David Arnold (who also scored the film) and lyricist Don Black, previously responsible for four other Bond songs, and was produced by Garbage and Arnold.
 "The World Is Not Enough" was composed in the style of the series' title songs, in contrast with the post-modern production and genre-hopping of Garbage's first two albums Garbage (1995) and Version 2.0 (1998).
 The group recorded most of "The World Is Not Enough" while on the Version 2.0 World Tour in Europe in support of their album Version 2.0, telephoning Arnold as he recorded the orchestral backing in London before travelling to England.
 Garbage later finished recording and mixing the song at Armoury Studios in Canada.
 The lyrics reflect the film's plot told from the viewpoint of antagonist Elektra King (Sophie Marceau), with themes of world domination and seduction.

 The song and its accompanying soundtrack were released internationally by Radioactive Records when the film premiered worldwide at the end of November 1999.
 "The World Is Not Enough" was praised by reviewers; it reached the top 40 of ten singles charts and the top 10 of four.
 It was included on the 2008 re-release of the James Bond compilation The Best of Bond...
-James Bond and Garbage's 2007 greatest hits album, Absolute Garbage.
+James Bond, Garbage's 2007 greatest hits album, Absolute Garbage, and Garbage's 2022 greatest hits album Anthology.